 - Discuss what you and your family members will call her and how she should address you.
 Minor things like this often bring misunderstandings later on.

 - Provide her with clean, well-ventilated and comfortable accommodation.
-It shows that you care for her comfort and she will care for your family in return.
+It shows that you care for her comfort, she will care for your family in return.

-- Don’t use harsh and abusive words that hurt her emotionally.
-Be sensitive that she is working away from friends and family and is dependent on you for most things.
+- Be sensitive that she is working away from friends and family and is dependent on you for most things.

 - Review her work often.
-It will be easier to make changes and meet or correct mutual expectations when done on a regular basis, rather than after discontent has been brewing for a while.
+It will be easier to make changes and meet or correct mutual expectations when done regularly, rather than after discontent has been brewing for a while.

 Read More: Hong Kong House Cleaning Services, Carpet Cleaning, Air Con Cleaning And More